Kingcom/armips/Readme.md

 armips64 code.asm [optional parameters]
 ```

-Code.asm is the main file of your assembly code, which can open and include other files.
+`code.asm` is the main file of your assembly code, which can open and include other files.
 The following optional command line parameters are supported:

-* `-temp fileName`
+#### `-temp <filename>`
 Specifies the output name for temporary assembly data.

-* `-sym fileName`
-        Specifies the output name for symbol data in the sym format.

-* `-sym2 fileName`
-        Specifies the output name for symbol data in the sym2 format.

-* `-erroronwarning`
-        Specifies that any warnings shall be treated like errors, preventing assembling.
-This has the same effect as the `.erroronwarning` directive.

-* `-equ name replacement`
-        Equivalent to using `name equ replacement` in the assembly code.

-* `-strequ name replacement`
-        Equivalent to using `name equ "replacement"` in the assembly code.

-* `-root folderName`
-        Specifies the folder to be used as the working directory during execution.

-The optional `-temp` parameter specifies a text file where all the temporary assembly data will be written to for reference purposes.
-It will look like this:
+Example output:
 ```
 ; 1 file  included
 ; test.asm